queenisabaer/wishlist/README.md

 </details>

 ### Features, which I would like to implement in the future

 - Possibility to reserve an item and display the reserved items at the profile page
 - Full CRUD functionality for items
 - Functionality to create a wish list even if I'm not a registered user
 - Improve accessibility of buttons
+- Style the page to reset the password

 ## Bugs